ilvolkov1/ilvolkov1/README.md

 ## 💼 Experience

-- Currently working as a manual QA Engineer with automation skills.
+- Currently working as a manual QA Engineer with a strong emphasis on manual and automation testing.
+- Successfully implemented automation skills in optimizing testing processes.
+- Collaborated with cross-functional teams to ensure high-quality software delivery.
-- Seeking opportunities to collaborate on exciting projects and gain more hands-on experience.
+- Seeking opportunities to contribute to exciting projects and further enhance my skills in automation testing.

 ## 💞 Collaboration